TANYA'S

 Antibiotics

-Antibiotics are not routinely used in CRF, though some vets appear to prescribe them routinely.
-However, they may well be necessary for cats with urinary tract or kidney infections, dental infections or severe mouth ulcers.
+Antibiotics are not routinely used in CKD, though some vets appear to prescribe them routinely.
+However, they may well be necessary for cats with dental problems or severe mouth ulcers, and a course is essential for cats with urinary tract or kidney infections.

-The Treatments page has more information about antibiotics.
+The Pyelonephritis and UTIs and Treatments pages have more information about antibiotics.

 Financing Treatment